Automatization for logistics companies.

 To have an advantage, logistics companies and carriers need to optimize their work as much as possible.
 To be able to move more goods faster, you must do everything in your power to make sure every part of the process, from picking up a parcel to moving it across a border and to delivering it to the customer, is as smooth as possible.

 The new EU trade regulations make it much harder to keep things running smoothly though.
 On July 1st, 2021, new EU trade regulations completely changed the way trade with the EU works.
-New requirements will impact logistics companies in both the EU and in other countries that wish to sell or deliver goods to customers in the EU.
+New requirements will impact logistics companies in both the EU and in other countries.

 To handle the increase in customs declarations that these new regulations bring, you need to automate the process of assigning HS codes.
 And also make sure all customs procedures happen automatically and instantly.
-Luckily, Eurora has built for just that purpose: to innovate and automate every step of the process of delivering goods.
+Luckily, Eurora has been built for just that purpose.
+To innovate and automate every step of the process of delivering goods.

 Benefits of automatization of HS code allocation.

 HS code is a standardized numerical method of classifying traded products.
 It is used by customs authorities around the world to identify products when assessing duties and taxes.
 And for gathering statistics.